 This conference will also allow participants to take part in early bird masterclasses to learn more about key opportunities for European security and defence cooperation.
 Additionally, this year’s summit will challenge participants to make sense of today’s challenging security environment and tomorrow’s uncertain future for Europe’s strategic autonomy.

 Registration & coffee

-EARLY BIRD MASTERCLASSES - A Secure Vision for Europe
+EARLY BIRD MASTERCLASSES – EU-NATO Cooperation: A secure vision for Europe